-If you’re one of the thousands of students who need to or have taken out a student loan and are still unsure of how it all works and when you have to start paying your student debt back, this short report will set you in the right direction.
+Are you one of the millions of Australian students with HECS / HELP debt?
+Are you still unsure of how it all works and when you have to start paying your student loan back?
+The quick but comprehensive report below will set you in the right direction.

 What Is HECS HELP?